Information for visitors and support people

 Timaru Hospital is smokefree

-South Canterbury DHB is a smokefree environment and workplace.
+Te Whatu Ora South Canterbury is a smokefree environment and workplace.
 This means smoking is not allowed in any building or surrounding grounds.
 Help, advice and nicotine replacement therapy is available if you experience difficulties regarding smoking — just ask ward staff.
 Learn more about becoming Smokefree today.

 Discharge from hospital